 Using famous self-portraits by artists including Dürer, Frida Kahlo, Mondrian, Picasso, Van Gogh, and others, this book has the reader sketching a self-portrait side by side of each master’s work.
 Readers who will enjoy this drawing challenge will thrive on emulating the masters and won’t be afraid to jump right in. [art history book with drawing pages, ages 6 and up]

 The Drawing Lesson: A Graphic Novel That Teaches You How to Draw by Mark Crilley

-This is a graphic novel that covers the principals of drawing from perspective to shading and everything in between.
-It’s a great learning tool for kids who like to read graphic novels, but the story is really based more around learning how to draw. [graphic novel, ages 8 and up]
+This is a graphic novel that covers the principles of drawing from perspective to shading and everything in between.
+It’s a great learning tool for kids who like to read graphic novels, but the story is really based more on learning how to draw. [graphic novel, ages 8 and up]

 The Pursuit of the Pizza Pirate (Doodle Adventures) by Mike Lowery

 This is a fun concept: it’s a graphic novel where the reader draws part of the story, filling in the blanks on each page.
-With Carl the duck as narrator and reader armed with a pencil, embark on a mystery adventure to figure out who is stealing all the pizza in town.
-This series appeals particularly to boys. [graphic novel that you draw in, ages 6 and up]
+With Carl the Duck as narrator and reader armed with a pencil, embark on a mystery adventure to figure out who is stealing all the pizza in town. [graphic novel that you draw in, ages 6 and up]

 Wreck This Journal by Keri Smith

 For kids who like subversive drawing instructions, try this drawing journal that encourages destruction in creating art!
 For the rebellious artist in all of us!
 Try one or buy the set. [drawing journal, ages 6 and up]